Navigation

 Profile privacy redesign

-The privacy complaints are real, but they're systemic — not solvable by a shelf control.
+The privacy complaints are real, but they're systemic.
+Not solvable by a shelf control.
 Addressing this here would be a band-aid on a bigger problem.

 Constraint